hannes-marais/innovation-algebra/README.md

 ## Citing IA

 Innovation Algebra, in the right hands, is an extremely powerful tool.
 It can explore & research so far and wide in a single session that it can make you look super-human to others.
-So I understand that there might be reluctance to mention the contribution of IA to your work, research, and/or creative content, so feel free to not cite IA.
-And welcome to the club of "secret cyborgs" :)
+So I understand that there might be reluctance to mention the contribution of IA to your work, research, and/or creative content, so you may not want to cite IA.

+Welcome to the club of "secret cyborgs" :) It's OK.

 If do you post about IA, please use [**#InnovationAlgebra**](https://twitter.com/search?q=%23InnovationAlgebra&src=typed_query) so we can find it!
+And consider linking to this page; we will return the favor.

 I appreciate feedback and success stories from the innovation trenches.
 Reach out via Twitter [@HiDeeeps](https://twitter.com/HiDeeeps) or [LinkedIn](https://www.linkedin.com/in/hannesmarais/).